Grate-Oracle-Lewot/GrateCrystal/README.md

 - Slight increase to all experience gains, and experience is now gained from catching Pokémon
 - A completely different Elite Four based on me and my friends/family (Lance is still the Champion)
 - X items (X Attack, X Defend, etc.) now activate automatically if held in battle
-- Pokémon that evolve by trade all now also have alternate evolution methods, making them more easily obtainable in a ROM
 - Pseudo-Abilities:
   - Pokémon that would/should have Levitate are given a similar Ground immunity, but certain Ground moves still work on them, like Bone Club and Mud-Slap (check which Pokémon this applies to here: https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/home/float_mons.asm )
   - All Grass types get a 50% Speed boost in Sunny weather